matiasfha/draft-articles/advanced-typescript.md

 `T extends U ?
 X : Y `
 ```

-That looks similar to the javascript ternary operator, you can also read this like this pseudo code
+That looks similar to the javascript ternary operator.
+You can also read this like this pseudocode.

 ```typescript
 if(T extends U) {